ted-spence-avalara/developer-dot/avatax/dev-guide/index.md

 disqus: 1
 ---

 Insert some introductory text about what the developer guide is and what it is used for.

+If you are ever confused about what definition of a word we are using, please read through our <a href="/avatax/dev-guide/glossary/">glossary</a>!

 <h3>Chapters</h3>